April 16, 2020

 This Sinuous Miami Skyscraper is Zaha Hadid’s Last U.S. Project

-One Thousand Museum, a hyper-luxury condo tower, delivers opulence in structure and amenities alike.
+One Thousand Museum, a hyper-luxury condo tower in Miami by Zaha Hadid Architects, delivers opulence in structure and amenities alike.

 A parametric web of sleek white glass-fiber reinforced concrete (GFRC) slithers up the sides of a tower overlooking Miami’s Biscayne Boulevard.
 Encased within this undulating exoskeleton is a zigzagging curtain wall fitted with glass as black as obsidian.
 This contrast between cladding and structure makes One Thousand Museum, a newly completed hyper-luxurious condominium tower, the most distinctive building in the Miami 305.
 The exoskeleton, by the way, is what’s doing the structural heavy lifting—think Richard Rogers’s 3 World Trade Center, but sexier.

 Flanked by the aquamarine windows and cookie-cutter balconies of other Miami high-rises, the 709-foot skyscraper, with its Cardi B curves, is downright exuberant.
 It is an instant landmark, a structure that could have been conceived only by the late Dame Zaha Hadid.